p-m-p/slider/README.md

 the time it is registered with the plugin through the call to `registerAnimator`.
-This method will cache the original CSS of the given jQuery object in the `bssettings` data set for the slider, the `settings` object passed to all of the adaptor functions so that the original CSS may be applied when the plugin is destroyed or reset.
+This method will cache the original CSS of the given jQuery object in the `bssettings` data set for the slider, the `settings` object passed to all of the adaptor functions, so that the original CSS may be applied when the plugin is destroyed or reset.
 By default the following CSS attributes are cached `position, top, left, display, overflow, width, height`.
 Any additional attributes should be passed in as an array or strings in the `extraAttributes` parameter.